Waves, Crystals and Chaos

 - B-R1: Rules with the binary patterns X X0XX 1XX0 generate strobing parallel bands of varying width.

-Blowoff from Diagonal bands
+Space Filling from Diagonal bands

 Types of Blowoff